 Some of the main canals, and the network of drainage and seepage channels, are so badly infested with these weeds that they reduce the capacity of water flow from 50%-80%.
-Aquatic weeds are a potential danger to the entire water system because they clog grates, valves, and sprinkler heads.
-Because of the diverse climatic conditions and the wide range of rainfall, some species of aquatic weeds persist in many areas and pose critical and continuous problems.
-Several irrigation and hydroelectric projects are endangered by infestation of dams and reservoirs with their massive growth of aquatic weeds^[3].
-Use of some of these weeds as nutrient sources for fish feed formulation will not only at least partly replace the rather expensive, conventional commercial aqua feeds and assist the pisciculture of this region, but might restrict the alarming growth of these weeds that are affecting the ecosystem.
+Aquatic weeds are a potential danger to the entire water system because they clog grates, valves, and Because of the diverse climatic sprinkler heads. conditions and the wide range of rainfall, some species of aquatic weeds persist in many areas and pose critical and continuous problems.
+Several irrigation and hydroelectric projects are endangered by infestation of dams and reservoirs with their massive growth of aquatic weeds[3].
+Some of these weeds used as nutrient sources for fish feed formulation will not only at least partly replace the rather expensive, conventional commercial aqua feeds and assist the pisciculture of this region, but also might restrict the alarming growth of these weeds that are affecting the ecosystem.